 If you have requested a review of your test slides

-We are working with an expert panel to improve the way we do this.
+We are continuing with an expert panel to improve the way we do this.
 This has meant a delay in processing requests.

-If you have requested a review of your screening history, we will be in touch with you in January.
-We are sorry for the delay in responding to your request.
+If you have requested a review of your screening history, we will be in touch with you soon.

 If you have symptoms